Detailed road map area of Upper Laurentians, Quebec Canada

 Map of Upper Laurentians.
-Detailed map of the highway and roads of Upper Laurentians with cities and towns
+Detailed map of the highway and local roads of Upper Laurentians with cities and towns.

 The Upper Laurentians cover over 15,000 km2 of the great outdoors, embracing dense maple groves, winding rivers, and charming villages.
 A real paradise for nature lovers, the region boasts over 4,500 lakes and rivers, three large reservoirs, and lush wildlife reserves where flora and fauna abound.
 In winter, visitors flock to the region for its unparalleled snowmobiling, dog sledding, and ice fishing.
 In summer, hop on a bicycle in Mont-Laurier, the regional capital, and tour the area by following the "P'tit Train du Nord" linear park that runs 200 km along old railway tracks down to Saint-Jerome in the Lower Laurentians.
 For a truly spectacular view, climb the 783 m Mont Sir Wilfrid Laurier (better known as Devil's Mountain, and the second-highest mountain in the Laurentians) for a look of the massive Baskatong Reservoir, a virtual inland sea.

 Chute-Saint-Philippe [C4] For a small village, Chute-Saint-Philippe offers an extraordinary choice of sports and outdoor activities, including swimming, fishing, cross-country skiing, canoeing, snowmobiling, cycling, mountain biking, hiking, skating, and camping.
 It's also an ideal observation site for a substantial herd of white-tailed deer.
 The Gramp-Jalac Pisciculture offers great speckled char and rainbow trout fishing.Lac-Nominingue [D5]